Seymour Liebergot: Apollo 13

 The Apollo 13 mission launched on April 11, 1970.
 Liebergot was 34 years old and the EECOM on shift when the malfunction occurred.
 55 hours into the mission, at the last hour of his shift, Liebergot requested a tank stir before the crew went to sleep because the quality sensor reading for Oxygen Tank 2 had failed earlier.
 There were two liquid oxygen and two liquid hydrogen tanks on the spacecraft.
 In space, they became more fog-like and separated into different layers.
 The stir involved turning on two fans in each storage tank to mix the contents.

-The wiring inside Oxygen Tank 2 was bare and cracked, so as astronaut Jack Swigert flipped the four switches, Tank 2 exploded, which also caused Tank 1 to start leaking.
+Unbenownst to the mission team, the wiring insulation inside Oxygen Tank 2 had been damaged during a ground handling mishap; when Command Module Pilot Jack Swigert flipped the four switches, Tank 2 exploded, which also caused Tank 1 to start leaking.
 The shock closed the valves to fuel cells 1 and 3 as well, leaving only a third of the electrical power generation system working.

 When data started appearing abnormally, the responsibility fell on Liebergot.
 He initially thought it was an instrumentation problem, but other flight controllers also started having abnormalities, indicating a bigger problem was at hand.
 Liebergot worked with his back room support to figure out the issue, giving the astronaut crew instructions, and they eventually realized that they had lost two fuel cells.
 It was not an instrumentation error.
 Time was limited with the remaining oxygen tank to the CSM leaking and only one fuel cell remaining.
 The mission turned into one to save the crew and deliver them back to Earth safely.

 If the cryo tanks were stirred later in the mission and the tanks/fuel cells lost later, the crew may not have been able to be saved.
 Liebergot was part of the Apollo 13 Mission Operations Team awarded the Presidential Medal of Freedom for their efforts to successfully save the astronauts.